bnwolford/bnwolford.github.io/_stem_ed/dna_day.md

 ## Michigan DNA Day
 * <a href="https://midnaday.com/the-modules/" target="_blank">Modules</a>: Use these modules to build on your DNA knowledge and apply it to cancer, forensics, pharmacogenetics, and more!
 Appropriate for high school students or middle schoolers with some help.
 * This <a href="https://midnaday.com" target="_blank">student organization</a> at the University of Michigan is releasing a daily activity for the next week.
   1. Create origami DNA: <a href="http://ow.ly/nGUB50znWCS" target="_blank">Video</a> and <a href="http://ow.ly/3mke50znWCT" target="_blank">Activity</a>
   2. <a href="https://www.yourgenome.org/activities/spot-the-difference-zebrafish?fbclid=IwAR3AwGxRV_Dx5fYJa0gvGbzzcXMSGJADgEml6vvJI2kp-EBmRMRfJxpJIfk" target="_blank">Spot the difference</a>: Explore the use of Zebrafish to understand human disease
+  3. <a href="https://t.co/IrJw3Pv76s?amp=1" target="_blank">Meet three UM Genetic Counseling alumni</a> and <a href="http://ow.ly/SuC550znUeA" target="_blank">learn how to build a pedigree</a>
+  4. "Not all genomes are made of DNA! <a href="https://www.exploratorium.edu/learn" target="_blank">Choose an activity</a> and explore what makes up a virus and learn how RNA viruses (like coronavirus!) can live on household surfaces and assemble more copies of their RNA genome."

 ## The Jackson Laboratory
 * The Minute to Understanding <a href="https://www.youtube.com/playlist?list=PLWNp6Z5dXDZ7uOGJHchb6F-zoExE8gwep" target="_blank">playlist</a> has quick explainers about genetics topics from gene therapy to mouse models.